$C^1$-triangulations of semialgebraic sets: Semialgebraic chains and integrations

 \begin{prop} The Stokes formula holds, $\int_X d\omega= \int_{\rd X} \omega$, provided $X$ and $\rd X$ have fundamental cycles. \end{prop}

 \proof It is the same as in the smooth case.

 \

 The above argument is also applied to the case of non-compact $X$ and compact supported $\omega$.
 We can also work on subanalytic sets or more generally $\frak X$-sets (see Remarks below); in particular, the same treatment is available for complex analytic sets and integrations of $(p,q)$-differential forms.
+There is an alternative approach for the integration on subanalytic sets, e.g. \cite{Valette15}.

 \begin{rem} {\rm ({\bf Semialgebraic currents}) Our integral $\int_X \omega$ over a compact semialgebraic set $X$ coincides with the integral as a {\it semialgebraic current} in geometric measure theory \cite{Federer, Hardt, HLTV}.
 The key point in the theory is that $X$ has a finite volume, hence the integral over the interior absolutely converges.
 Subanalytic currents are also available.
 However, the theory of currents is unclear for a more general setting such as the category of $\frak X$-sets or o-minimal category over any real closed field, while our approach does not have any trouble in such a general context. } \end{rem}